Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Experiments

+In this section, we use five real data sets to compare robust kernel regression through KSGD and K$\ell_\infty$R to four state-of-the-art methods for robust kernel regression, and to KGD and KRR.
+The competing methods, for which we used the default implementations, are presented in Table \ref{tab:methods}, and the data sets in Table \ref{tab:datasets}.

-The four real data sets are presented in Table \ref{tab:datasets}.
-For each data set, which was standardized to zero mean and unit variance, 100 random splits were created by randomly selecting 500 observations, which in turn were split 80\%/20\% into training and testing data.
-When evaluating robust regression, outliers were introduced by multiplying each element, $y_i$, in the response vector by $(1+|\varepsilon_i|)$, where $\varepsilon_i\sim\mathcal{C}(0,0.01)$ is Cauchy distributed.
+Each data set was standardized to zero mean and unit variance.
+Then 50 random splits were created by randomly selecting 100 observations, which in turn were split 80\%/20\% into training and testing data.